-(b) Pop and print the top element of the STACK, that is, H. Push a b) Pop and print the top element of the STACK, that is, H. Push all the neighbours of H onto the stackthat are in the ready state.
+(b) Pop and print the top element of the STACK, that is, H. Push all the neighbours of H onto the stackthat are in the ready state.
 The STACK now becomes

-PRINT: H STACK 57 4 4 4 5 4 4

-E.I
+PRINT: H STACK: E, I

-(c) Pop and print the top element of the STACK, that is, I. Push all the neighbours of I onto the stack thatare in the ready state.
+(c) Pop and print the top element of the STACK, that is, I. Push all the neighbours of I onto the stack that in the ready state.
 The STACK now becomes